hupratt/chirpy/_posts/2025-07-13-Comptia-Network-N10-008.md

 ## Spanning tree protocol

-STP uses bridge id to decide which routes have priority and block parallel paths and avoid broadcast storms/loops You'll need to setup root guard/or bpdu filter to prevent hackers from claiming they have a new switch that has lower bridge port ids.
+STP uses a bridge id to decide which routes have priority to block parallel paths and avoid broadcast storms/loops You'll need to setup root guard/or bpdu filter to prevent hackers from claiming they have a new switch that has lower bridge port ids.
 There are other software security controls you can put in place to avoid users being able to trick an access port to become a trunk port or to block rogue DHCP servers.

 ## QoS